andromeda/lya/README.md

 Mailing lists: [Commits](lya-commits@googlegroups.com) | [Discussion](lya-discuss@googlegroups.com)

-Lya is a coarse-grained dynamic analysis framework for Node.js.
+Lya is an analysis framework for Node.js.
 Use Lya to identify and address vulnerabilities, bottlenecks, and errors.

-“Coarse-grained” means that Lya limits analyses to a relatively low level of detail to reduce overhead.

 ## How to Use Lya